 Announced as one of the headlining titles for Sony’s PlayStation VR Platform for the near future, The Inpatient was announced at their E3 show in 2017.
 Taking place within the Blackwood Sanatorium, the player character, who can be a man or woman by the players’ choosing, seeks to regain their memories.
 The game takes place 60 years before 2015’s Until Dawn, acting as a prequel to that game.

 Making full use of the immersion of VR, Supermassive went to great lengths to make sure what the player felt within the world of the game, including details like seeing the player’s body when they look down, voice interaction with NPCs and subtler elements like binaural audio to draw the player in.
 The game was originally intended to launch on PlayStation VR on November 21, 2017 and November 22, 2017 in North America and Europe respectively, before being pushed back for January 23 and 24, 2018 for unknown reasons.

 Taking place within the Until Dawn universe, 60 years prior to the events of that game, the player is a mental patient within the Blackwood Sanatorium.
 The player’s gender is selectable, allowing them to be either a male or female, and they are interned within the facility suffering from amnesia.
 The player can interact with NPCs via voice commands, as they traverse and endure the facility, determined to get their memory back.
 Beyond the scares, the memories you retrieve are supposed to tell of some shadowy conspiracy.
-Not much is known about the track of the story, but it is known that much like Until Dawn, the story will alter itself due to the choices of the player.
+It’s really for the best that we don’t spoil the finer details and outcome of the story, since it is the large point of the game, but it is known that much like Until Dawn, the story will alter itself due to the choices of the player.